 Other techniques, such as directional microphones, bugs, and eavesdropping on computer screens, are the exception and can be found in individual cases in operations by intelligence services or industrial spies.
-In the media, special methods are repeatedly presented as very easy to implement, be it recording signal radiation from computer screens (TEMPEST13) or listening to and identifying cellphones using an IMSI-catcher or even disrupting GPS signals ("GPS jammer").
+In the media, special methods are repeatedly presented as very easy to implement, be it recording signal radiation from computer screens (TEMPEST)

+&lt;sup>13N.T.P. note: TEMPEST is a U.S. National Security Agency specification and a NATO certification referring to spying on information systems through leaking or listening to and identifying cellphones using an IMSI-catcher or even disrupting GPS signals ("GPS jammer").
 Such reports are usually grossly exaggerated to add sensation and newsworthiness.
-The corresponding techniques look relatively simple in theory, but in practice they are time-consuming, prone to failure and can only be effectively used by experts with a high level of technical and financial commitment.
+The corresponding techniques look relatively simple in theory, but in practice they are timeconsuming, prone to failure and can only be effectively used by experts with a high level of technical and financial commitment.